GatorEducator/gatorgrade/README.md

         count: 0
 ```

-To run a check without a specified file path,
+To configure a check without a specified file path, just start with
+the description using the `description` key, and use `check` and `options`
-start with the description of the check and the options associated with it.
+for the check and the options associated with it.
 See example below for reference.

 ```yml